Chicken Financial Statements From 2010 to 2026

 Competition

-According to the company disclosure, Chicken Soup for reported earnings before interest,tax, depreciation and amortization of 91.08 M. This is 98.18% lower than that of the Hotels, Restaurants & Leisure sector and significantly higher than that of the Consumer Discretionary industry.
+According to the company disclosure, Chicken Soup For reported earnings before interest,tax, depreciation and amortization of 91.08 M. This is 98.18% lower than that of the Hotels, Restaurants & Leisure sector and significantly higher than that of the Consumer Discretionary industry.
 The ebitda for all United States stocks is 97.66% higher than that of the company.

-Chicken Soup for Fundamental Drivers Relationships
+Chicken Soup For Fundamental Drivers Relationships

 Comparative valuation techniques use various fundamental indicators to help in determining Chicken Soup's current stock value.
 Our valuation model uses many indicators to compare Chicken Soup value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Chicken Soup competition to find correlations between indicators driving Chicken Soup's intrinsic value.
 More Info.

-Chicken Soup for is number one stock in return on equity category among its peers.
+Chicken Soup For is number one stock in return on equity category among its peers.
 It also is number one stock in number of shares shorted category among its peers .
 The reason why the comparable model can be used in almost all circumstances is due to the vast number of multiples that can be utilized, such as the price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), price-to-cash flow (P/CF), and many others.
 The P/E ratio is the most commonly used of these ratios because it focuses on the Chicken Soup's earnings, one of the primary drivers of an investment's value.

 Pair Trading with Chicken Soup